sedzia/docs/guides/landing_pages/How-to-set-up-a-custom-domain-for-your-landing-page.md

 ---
 title: How to set up a custom domain for your landing page
-excerpt: Learn how to set up a custom domain for yout landing page.
+description: Learn how to set up a custom domain for yout landing page.
 categorySlug: landing-pages
 slug: custom-domain-for-landing-pages
 type: basic